 #2: Define your target respondents

 Clearly, you can’t test everyone – it’s rather plausible that there have to be certain restrictions with respect to the target audience of your questionnaire.
-The selection of groups is a key factor for maximizing the outcomes of your study.
+The selection of groups is a key factor for maximizing the robustness of your study.

-To put it another way: You can run multiple questionnaire sessions over a longer period of time with a single group (longitudinal design), or you can present your questionnaire once to two or more groups (cross-sectional design).
+Another aspect to consider is whether you want to run multiple questionnaire sessions over a longer period of time with a single group (longitudinal design), or if you want to present your questionnaire once to two or more groups (cross-sectional design).

 #3: Develop questions

 Smart questions are the cornerstone of every questionnaire.
 To make them work, they have to be phrased in a way that prevents any misunderstandings or ambiguities.

-It makes a significant difference whether you want to hand a questionnaire to children, adults, or maybe even elderly respondents.
-It’s important to consider the cognitive, attentional, and sensory competencies of your target group – handing out long questionnaires with a huge amount of questions in small letter print and complicated phrasing might be information (and visual) overload for any respondent group.
+It makes a significant difference whether you want to hand a questionnaire to children, adults, or maybe even elderly participants.
+It’s important to consider the cognitive, attentional, and sensory competencies of your target group – handing out long questionnaires with a huge amount of questions in small letter print and complicated phrasing might be too taxing for many participant groups.

 #4: Choose your question type

 There’s a wide variety in how to phrase questions.
-In explorative questionnaires, you will find mainly open questions, where respondents can fill in any answer (this makes sense whenever you try to gain an understanding of the topics associated with your research question).
+In explorative questionnaires, you will find mainly open questions, where participants can fill in any answer (this makes sense whenever you try to gain an understanding of the topics associated with your research question).